arnaudcourtecuisse/arnaudcourtecuisse/README.md

 - 👋 Hi, I’m @arnaudcourtecuisse
 - 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently working on a fork of thelifeengine
-- 💞️ I’m looking to collaborate on conversation design frameworks